 Contact a Florida Personal Injury Attorney Today

 Following an accident you may feel pressured to accept a quick settlement.
 But before signing any release with respect to a personal injury claim, it is always a good idea to consult with a qualified Boca Raton personal injury lawyer who can advise you of your rights and obligations.
-Contact the Leifer Law Firm today to schedule a free initial consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free initial consultation with a member of our personal injury team.